Biden aims to highlight bipartisanship amid House GOP chaos - KESQ

 The infrastructure law provided $1 trillion that Biden’s administration is doling out for roads and bridges, broadband networks and water projects across America.
 The money will be critical not just for the communities getting the help but to the Democratic president’s political theory that voters are hungry for bipartisanship that delivers tangible results.

-That new effort kicks off as Biden stops in northern Kentucky at the perennially congested bridge spanning the Ohio River that has frustrated motorists for decades.
+The perennially congested bridge spanning the Ohio River has frustrated motorists for decades.
 The infrastructure law will offer more than $1.63 billion in federal grants to Ohio and Kentucky to build a companion bridge that will help unclog traffic on the Brent Spence.

-“It’s a giant bridge, man,” Biden said this week when asked about his planned trip to the bridge.
+“It’s a giant bridge, man,” Biden said this week when asked about his upcoming trip.
 “It’s a lot of money.
 It’s important.”

 All the bridges will get new funding under the infrastructure law, which is one of Biden’s marquee bipartisan accomplishments.